TassianaMilka/Html-and-Css_website/README.md

 6.But analyzing so as not to occupy too much and the drive;

-7.I have a Pinters account;
+7.I have a Pinterest account;

 8.I created a folder for Html and CSS only;